 We know that accidents happen to everyone, and with our youngest patients, sometimes those accidents can result in chipped teeth.
 It’s unfortunate, but luckily there are times when chipped teeth can be restored.
 If your child chips their tooth, try to find the chip and rinse it with clean water.
 Call our office right away to schedule an appointment for your child to come in.
 Bring in the chip from their tooth, and we will do the best we can to repair it.

 Can a dentist put you to sleep?

 We know that many of our patients experience nervousness and even anxiety when they think about visiting the dentist.
 While we do not offer unconscious sedation in our office, we do offer three different types of sedation to make your child feel more comfortable: oral sedation, nitrous oxide, also known as laughing gas, and IV sedation.
 Visit our Sedation page to learn more about how we make your child as comfortable and relaxed as possible at Smile Wright Dental.

 Why does your child need to see a dentist every 6 months?

-Visiting the dentist every six months for preventative dentistry services is important to keep your children’s developing smiles healthy and beautiful, and the key to reducing the risk of tooth decay, gum disease, and the need for dental procedures in the future.
-The goal of preventative dentistry is to keep teeth and gums clean to avoid damage caused by tooth decay and periodontal disease.
+Visiting the dentist every six months for preventive dentistry services is important to keep your children’s developing smiles healthy and beautiful, and the key to reducing the risk of tooth decay, gum disease, and the need for dental procedures in the future.
+The goal of preventive dentistry is to keep teeth and gums clean to avoid damage caused by tooth decay and periodontal disease.
 Regular visits to the dentist help manage plaque and tartar build-up and ensure that any possible problems are identified and managed as quickly as possible.